JesseTG/melonds-ds/README.md

 > The most recent stable release of RetroArch (as of this writing)
 > does not include microphone support.
 > You will need to use [a nightly build][retroarch-nightly].
-> Additionally, some platforms may not have microphone support enabled yet.
+> Additionally, some platforms may not have microphone support yet.

 ## Screen Rotation